cwendorf/plotDistributions/README.md

 ### Usage

-This package contains a set of examples to demonstrate its use:
+This package contains a set of materials to demonstrate its use:

 - [Normal Distribution Examples](./docs/NormalDistributionExamples.md)
 - [Student's t Distribution Examples](./docs/StudentsDistributionExamples.md)